knot-a-conversation/about.github.io/about.md

 ## Thomas Heidtmann

 Thomas Heidtmann is a Berlin-based media artist, studied at the Berlin University of the Arts.
 He works at the intersection of art, science and technology.
 Since 2015 he has been a co-founder and board member of [Lacuna Lab e.V.](https://lacunalab.org/) As founder of the space art initiative [SPARTH](https://www.sparth.org/) (since 2017) and its community SPARTHabitat (since 2018), he investigates and promotes space art activities.
-His works have been presented internationally and examine forms of exploration, collaboration, and space.
+His works have been presented internationally and examine forms of exploration, collaboration, and communication.

 More information about his work under [thomasheidtmann.de](htpp://thomasheidtmann.de) or on [Instagram](https://www.instagram.com/thomasheidtmann/).